2pizzzza/DNSProxyServer/README.md

 ## License
 This project uses `libyaml` (MIT License).
 Ensure compliance with its terms.
 The rest of the code is provided under the MIT License (see `LICENSE` file, if added).

+## Contributing
+Feel free to open issues or submit pull requests on GitHub for bug fixes or improvements.